'Hero' guard, shoppers among Buffalo shooting victims

 “He’s a true hero,” Buffalo Police Commissioner Joseph Gramaglia said Sunday.
 “There could have been more victims if not for his actions.”

 Salter was one of 10 killed in an attack whose victims represented a cross-section of life in the predominantly Black neighborhood in Buffalo, New York.
-They were gunned down by a white man who authorities say showed up at the store with the “express purpose” of killing Black people.
+They were gunned down by a white man who authorities say showed up at the store with the “express purpose” of killing Black people, one of whom was Salter.
 Three others were wounded.

 All but one of the people killed was over age 50, according to police.